-Robin and I got up before we drove to Brunswick and ate at MacDonald's where I had my usual Hot Cakes and sausage.
-We found the Brunswick Amtrak station before we drove east on US 1 to Wiscasset where we made our way to the parking lot of the Wiscasset, Waterville & Farmington Railroad.
+Robin and I arose before driving to Brunswick, Maine and eating at McDonald's where I had my usual hot cakes and sausage.
+We found the Brunswick Amtrak station before driving east on US 1 to Wiscasset where we made our way to the parking lot of the Wiscasset, Waterville & Farmington Railroad.

 The sign for this unique railroad.
 We parked and saw a big white tent.

 They had held a wedding in the tent the day before our visit here.